OpenNebula-unmantained/addon-jclouds4one/README.md

 * HP Cloud Services
 * Ninefold
 * OpenStack
+* Rackspace

-The Apache Jclouds® API open source library is to date providing support for 30 cloud providers & cloud software stacks.
+The Apache jclouds® API open source library is to date providing support for 30 cloud providers & cloud software stacks.
-The jclouds4one development is porting the Apache Jclouds® API as a driver for OpenNebula.
+The jclouds4one development is porting the Apache jclouds® API as a driver for OpenNebula.
-The updated and complete list can be found here: http://jclouds.incubator.apache.org/documentation/userguide/
+The updated and complete list can be found here: http://jclouds.apache.org/documentation/userguide/

 ## Limitations